SHIFTING SANDS EXPEDITION UPDATE: Two women return from Series IIA Land Rover journey through North Africa and the Middle East

 Just before setting off a chance phone call to Duncan at Britcar yielded useful advice and the fantastic offer of cost price Land Rover parts.
 David at All Wheel Drive next door helped us out with some last minute mechanics.

 To save us travelling with a load of heavy and expensive spares, Britcar suggested we use their international shipping service to obtain parts as required along our journey.
+We also sold our excess car junk and unwanted accessories to cars perth to lighten the burden off our shoulders and make for an easy trip.
 It wasn’t long before we had need of this…

 We’d got as far as France when we heard (and felt) a monumental clunk, which was Landy’s rear differential breaking into pieces.
 We’d massively underestimated how long it would take to drive through Europe so – bodging a temporary repair – we drove for 26 hours without stopping, crossing over the snowy Pyrenees at midnight.